 Meltdown and Spectre vulnerabilities affect all processors since 1995 including AMD, ARM, and Intel.
-These vulnerabilities allow an attacker to access and read the data from memory of another process.
-This might include passwords from password manager or browser, personal and business-critical documents, emails, instant messages etc.
+These vulnerabilities allow an attacker to access and read the data from the memory of another process.
+This might include passwords from password manager or browser, personal and business-critical documents, emails, instant messages, etc.

 According to Google,

 everything and everyone is affected.
 This includes all major chipset vendors (Intel, AMD, ARM), all major operating systems (Windows, Linux, MacOS, Android, ChromeOS), cloud providers (Amazon, Google, Microsoft), and application makers.

 Meltdown breaks the basic isolation between an operating system and user process.
 The isolation between the kernel and user processes is typically realized by a supervisor bit of the processor that defines whether a memory page of the kernel can be accessed or not.
 The basic idea is that this bit can only be set when entering kernel code and it is cleared when switching to user processes.
 This hardware feature allows operating systems to map the kernel into the address space of every process and to have very efficient transitions from the user process to the kernel, e.g., for interrupt handling.
 Consequently, in practice, there is no change of the memory mapping when switching from a user process to the kernel.

 "it chose the Meltdown codename because the bug basically melts security boundaries which are normally enforced by the hardware, and verified Meltdown only against Intel CPUs, but not ARM and AMD".

 Meltdown technical research paper can be found here

 There are software patches avaiable for Linux (KPTI (formerly KAISER) patch), Windows and Mac OS X to mitigate this vulnerability.